dd9jn/rfc4880bis/crypto-refresh.md

 - Some technologies mentioned here may be subject to government control in some countries.

-- In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in OpenPGP CFB mode can be used with a random oracle to decrypt two octets of every cipher block {{MZ05}}.
-  They recommend as prevention not using the quick check at all.

-  Many implementers have taken this advice to heart for any data that is symmetrically encrypted and for which the session key is public-key encrypted.
-  In this case, the quick check is not needed as the public-key encryption of the session key should guarantee that it is the right session key.
-  In other cases, the implementation should use the quick check with care.

-  On the one hand, there is a danger to using it if there is a random oracle that can leak information to an attacker.
-  In plainer language, there is a danger to using the quick check if timing information about the check can be exposed to an attacker, particularly via an automated service that allows rapidly repeated queries.

-  On the other hand, it is inconvenient to the user to be informed that they typed in the wrong passphrase only after a petabyte of data is decrypted.
-  There are many cases in cryptographic engineering where the implementer must use care and wisdom, and this is one.

 - An implementation SHOULD only use an AES algorithm as a KEK algorithm, since backward compatibility of the ECDH format is not a concern.
   The KEK algorithm is only used within the scope of a Public-Key Encrypted Session Key Packet, which represents an ECDH key recipient of a message.
   Compare this with the algorithm used for the session key of the message, which MAY be different from a KEK algorithm.